gcatanese/udacityProjectOne/README.md

 ## Sample Queries

-Find below (available also in Workspace test.ipynb) the analytic queries which Sparkify team can run to collect meaningful insights on the user behaviour:
+Find below (available also in Workspace test.ipynb) the analytic queries which Sparkify team can run to collect meaningful insights on the user behaviour.

+**Note**: the multi-line separator is not rendered when viewing README.md (view source instead)

 ### Busiest Months
 SELECT year,month, count(*) FROM time group by year, month order by year, month limit 10;

 ### Distribution per day
 SELECT weekday, count(*) FROM time group by weekday order by weekday;

-### Distribution weekday VS weekend

 ### Distribution weekday VS weekend
 select 'weekday' as when, sum(total) from (SELECT weekday, count(*) as total FROM time group by weekday order by weekday) as t where weekday in (0,1,2,3,4) \